ERNICommunity/wiring-iot-skeleton/README.md

   1. Create a directory where your Eclipse Workspace will be stored and where this project shall be cloned into.
 E.g. `C:\git\pio-prj`
   2. Clone this repository recursively into the folder you created before, `git clone --recursive git@github.com:dniklaus/wiring-iot-skeleton.git`
   3. Open a command shell in the just cloned project folder, i.e in `C:\git\pio-prj\wiring-iot-skeleton`
-  4. Run the command `pio init -b huzzah --ide eclipse`
+  4. Run the command `pio init --ide eclipse`, this prepares the project to be edited using Eclipse CDT
-  5. Run the command `pio run`
+  5. Run the command `pio run`, this starts the project build

 Note: Print a list of all available boards with the command: `pio boards`